VaishnaviKilambi/SQL/README.md

 # SQL

-Collection of my solutions from Leet code, Strata Scratch problems from my practise
+Collection of some good problems from Leet code and Strata Scratch and my SQL notes to deal with complex scenarios

-Using concepts of joins, windowfunctions and Common Table Expressions
+Topics :
+- CTEs
+- Window functions (Lead, Lag, rank functions)
+- Sub queries
+- Group by, having and where clause

+Environment : MySQL, T-SQL